 300 Multiple Choices

-The HTTP 300 Multiple Choices status code is returned by the server to indicate more than one response is available for the requested resource.
+When more than one representation exists for a requested resource, the server responds with 300 Multiple Choices.
 The client is responsible for selecting the option best fitting its requirements.

 The response is cacheable by default.
 To override this behavior, include appropriate Cache-Control headers.